iOT Enabled AI Waste Management Software Development for Smart Cities

 2) Inception Model

-The input image or video is then processed by the Inception model, a type of deep learning model that is used for AI image recognition features.
+The input image or video is then processed by the Inception model.
+It is a type of deep learning model used for AI image recognition.

 3) Image Recognition & Processing